 - SOLAR COLLECTOR

-- A photovoltaic cell, panel or array, or any solar hot air or solar energy collector which relies upon solar radiation as an energy source for the generation of at least one kW per hour of electricity or transfer of stored energy to heat, air, water or solar hot water.
+- A photovoltaic cell, panel or array, or any solar hot-air or solar energy collector which relies upon solar radiation as an energy source for the generation of at least 1 kW per hour of electricity or transfer of stored energy to heat, air, water or solar hot water.

 - SOLAR EASEMENT

 - An easement recorded pursuant to New York Real Property Law § 335-b, the purpose of which is to secure the right to receive sunlight across real property of another for continued access to sunlight necessary to operate a solar collector.

 - Solar energy equipment systems, controls, energy storage devices, heat pumps, heat exchangers, panels, inverters, transformers, transmission lines with poles, mounts, electrical wiring and other materials, hardware or equipment necessary to the process by which solar radiation is collected and converted into another form of energy and is stored, protected from unnecessary dissipation and distributed.
 Solar systems include solar thermal, photovoltaic and concentrated solar.

 - An energy-generation facility or area of land principally used to convert solar energy to electricity, whether by photovoltaics, concentrating solar thermal devices, solar energy equipment/systems or various experimental solar technologies, with the primary purpose of wholesale or retail sales of electricity.

 - SOLAR PANEL